jonc/osboids/README.md

 ./runprebuild.sh against opensim root to build this module into the solution then xbuild, or build within Visual Studio / Monodevelop to produce the binaries.

+OpenSimBirds does not need a config in order to run, but without one it will not persist your bird flock settings from one region restart to another!

-Remember you need an .ini file in bin/addon-modules/OpenSimBirds/config/ *or* setting in your existing Regions.ini
+The settings go in an .ini file in bin/addon-modules/OpenSimBirds/config/ *or* in your existing Regions.ini

 OpenSimBirds has no external dependencies other than the dlls currently included in opensim.
 The project generates a single dll - OpenSimBirds.Module.dll which is copied into opensim/bin as part of the build step